wuhaozhe/pytorch-nicp/README.md

 |:--:|
 | *Mesh2Pointcloud* |
 #### Notes
-The target mesh/pointcloud should face towards `z-axis` like the following picture.
+The target mesh/pointcloud should face towards `z-axis` as shown in the following picture.
 Meanwhile, the mesh/pointcloud must be normalized with `utils.normalize_mesh` or `utils.normalize_pcl` before fed into the nicp function.

 | ![](img/direction.png) |
 |:--:|